Last updated: April 1, 2020

 1.1.f To avoid legal conflicts, you may be asked to remove any third party libraries or SDKs that are included in your project but not directly incorporated into your product.
 Rather than being included directly with your project, your users will need to be informed where to download the libraries/SDKs through your documentation.

 1.1.g Submissions must not have unauthorized trademarked names or branded content being referenced anywhere in your package.
 This includes in images, names, description text, nor in content/file names.
-Any brands or names that hold active trademarks related to your product in public databases such as US Patent and Trademark Office website, will be rejected.
+Any brands or names that hold active trademarks related to your product in public databases such as the US Patent and Trademark Office website, will be rejected.

 1.1.h References of the Unity brand must adhere to our naming guidelines.
 I.e. Unity Technologies, Unity, Unity Personal, Unity Plus, Unity Pro, and Unity Enterprise.
 Any reference to Unity3D, Unity Free, Unity Indie, etc. will be edited or rejected.